kautilyak/itis-6177-project/README.md

 To use this app:
 - Open Postman
-- Type in the API URL in the URL box
+- Type in the API URL in the URL box [GET]

 - API URL: http://137.184.149.104:3001/sentiment